 Hugo Larochelle is Research Scientist at Google and Assistant Professor at the Université de Sherbrooke (UdeS).
 Before, he was working with Twitter and he also spent two years in the machine learning group at the University of Toronto, as a postdoctoral fellow under the supervision of Geoffrey Hinton.
 He obtained his Ph.D. at Université de Montréal, under the supervision of Yoshua Bengio.
 He is the recipient of two Google Faculty Awards.
 His professional involvement includes associate editor for the IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), member of the editorial board of the Journal of Artificial Intelligence Research (JAIR) and program chair for the International Conference on Learning Representations (ICLR) of 2015 and 2016.

-Join us at the next edition of the Global Deep Learning Summit Series in San Francisco on 30-31 January.
-Hear from the likes of:
+Join us at the next edition of the global Deep Learning Summit Series or start a free trial of our extensive Video Library here.